JDNafz/boilerplate/boilerplate/online-free-database/neon-database-install.md

-# How to connect to Neon
+# How to connect to Neon.db to Express

-Add the following to your files (explanation of where to find this info below)

 ### *.gitignore*
     .env